rf5860/Unit-Testing-Notes/README.md

 Notes on Different Testing Strategies

 - Hamcrest
- - New Items in 1.3
+ We were previously using 1.1.
+Upgraded our libraries to 1.3 early this week.
  - Matchers
    Nice (new) matchers: